Chimoptesis n-sp

 Undescribed status

-The 'n-sp' designation indicates this represents a new, undescribed not yet formally named in the scientific literature.
+The 'n-sp' designation indicates this represents a new, undescribed species not yet formally named in the scientific literature.
 The specimen awaits taxonomic description.

 Tags